Do We Really Need Money to Be Happy, Solve All our Problems, and Better our Lives?

 Being grateful is the realization that we have enough — and we are enough.

-Some people say, “If only I have this car… If only I have a higher income… If only they will accept me…”, and on and on.
+Some people say, “If only I had that car… If only I had a higher income… If only they would accept me…”, and on and on.

 Guess what, they’ll never be happy.
 They’ll always feel inadequate.